pushpanktugnawat/WeatherAPI/HELP.md

 ```

-Either you may allow to create schema by Application itself or Import Payroll System schema [available in ../resources/payroll_system.sql] in mysql using below command :
+Either you may allow to create schema by Application itself or Import Weather Information System schema [available in ../resources/weather.sql] in mysql using below command :

 ```
-mysql > source ../resources/payroll_system.sql;
+mysql > source ../resources/weather.sql;

 ```